Back to blog

 Before You Fall in Love With the House

 You've found the perfect home.
 Three bedrooms, updated kitchen, great neighborhood.
-The listing mentions "Low HOA fees — only $285/month!" and you think, fine, that's the cost of having a pool and nice landscaping.
+The listing says "Low HOA fees, only $285/month!" and you think, fine, that's the cost of having a pool and nice landscaping.

-Then you get the HOA documents during escrow and discover the association is suing the developer, the reserve fund has $12,000 in it (for a community that needs $400,000 in roof repairs next year), and rentals are prohibited.
+Then you get the HOA documents during escrow.
+The association is suing the developer.
+The reserve fund has $12,000 in it for a community that needs $400,000 in roof repairs next year.
+Rentals are prohibited.
 You've already fallen in love with the house and spent $600 on an inspection.

-This scenario plays out every day.
+This happens every day.
 Here's how to avoid it.

 When to Look at HOA Documents

 The ideal time is before making an offer.
-Some markets make this easy — the listing agent provides HOA documents upfront.
+Some markets make this easy because the listing agent provides HOA documents upfront.
 In other markets, you won't see them until after you're under contract.

 At minimum, get and review HOA documents during the inspection period or HOA document review period in your contract.
-Most states and contracts give you a specific window (5-14 days, depending on the state) to review HOA documents and terminate if you find something unacceptable.
+Most states give you a specific window (5 to 14 days, depending on the state) to review HOA documents and back out if you find something unacceptable.

 If your contract includes an HOA contingency, use it.
 That's what it's for.